aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-talm-for-cluster-upgrades.md

     -   The `cgu-c` update does not have any blocking CRs.

-## Update policies on managed clusters
+## Update policies on managed clusters {#talo-policies-concept_cnf-topology-aware-lifecycle-manager}

 The Topology Aware Lifecycle Manager (TALM) remediates a set of `inform` policies for the clusters specified in the `ClusterGroupUpgrade` CR.
 TALM remediates `inform` policies by making `enforce` copies of the managed RHACM policies.
 Each copied policy has its own corresponding RHACM placement rule and RHACM placement binding.